 Barbara Banz, PhD.
-Barbara graduated in 2014 and is currently a Postdoctoral Associate in the Department of Emergency Medicine at Yale University School of Medicine.
+Barbara graduated in 2014 and is currently an Assistant Professor in the Department of Emergency Medicine at Yale University School of Medicine.

 Alana Campbell, PhD.
 Alana graduated in 2012 and is currently an Assistant Professor at the University of North Carolina Medical School, Department of Psychiatry.